Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Conclusion

 \section{Conclusion}

-In this paper, we conducted the first systematic study of advanced hybrid search architectures, a critical but poorly understood area in modern database systems.
-We designed and implemented a novel evaluation framework to comprehensively benchmark four major retrieval paradigms and their 15 combinations across 11 diverse datasets.
-Our analysis yielded three principal findings: (1) the ``weakest link'' phenomenon, where a system's accuracy is constrained by its least effective component; (2) a data-driven map of the performance landscape, which demonstrates that architectural selection is a multi-dimensional trade-off with no universal solution; and (3) the emergence of TRF as a promising re-ranking architecture.
-We believe that our framework, benchmark results, and the design principles will provide a crucial foundation for both practitioners building the next generation of retrieval systems and for researchers exploring the future of adaptive hybrid search.
+We conducted the first systematic study of advanced hybrid search architectures.
+Our novel evaluation framework comprehensively evaluates four major retrieval paradigms and their 15 combinations across 11 real-world datasets.
+Our analysis yielded three principal findings: (1) the ``weakest link'' phenomenon, where a system's accuracy is constrained by its least effective component; (2) a data-driven map of the performance landscape, showing that architectural selection is a multi-dimensional trade-off with no universal solution; and (3) the emergence of TRF as a promising re-ranking architecture.
+We believe our results provide a crucial foundation for practitioners building next-generation retrieval systems and for researchers exploring adaptive hybrid search.

-\begin{acks} The evaluation framework presented in this paper was significantly informed by the architectural principles and practical experience gained from the development of the \texttt{Infinity} open-source database\textsuperscript{\ref{repolink}}.
-We are deeply grateful to our colleagues on the Infinity team for their foundational work and insightful discussions.
-Specifically, we would like to extend our sincere thanks to Zhichang Yu, Yushi Shen, Zhiqiang Yang, Ling Qin, and Yi Xiao for their invaluable contributions to the \texttt{Infinity} project. \end{acks}